 Mailing Address: Box 90974 Durham, NC 27708

-To schedule apointments with Dean Powery, please contact the Dean's Assistant.
+To schedule appointments with Dean Powery, please email the Assistant to the Dean of Duke Chapel.

 More information on education and work history can be found in Luke Powery's CV.